-The Council's Statutory Statement of Accounts have been prepared in accordance with the Accounts and Audit Regulations 2015.
+As a reminder, the Council's Statutory Statement of Accounts have been prepared in accordance with the Accounts and Audit Regulations 2015.
 Within the Regulations, and in accordance with defined 'proper practice', there is a mandatory requirement to publish an Annual Governance Statement (AGS).
 The arrangements are designed to provide the Authority with assurance regarding the adequacy of its governance arrangements, and identifying where those arrangements need to be improved.